AnonJr/AnonJr.com/_posts/2021-08-11-CoffeeCraft-S02-Enter The Nether.md

 ---
-title: "CoffeeCraft S02: Storage and Decorations"
+title: "CoffeeCraft S02: Enter The Nether"
-description: "Chill stream today, getting the beginnings of a storage room together, and maybe something a little classier than a cobble platform."
+description: "Finally got the stuff together, so it's off to the nether!
+After taking the generated island down, I'm working on setting up a platform to begin my work in the nether.
+As much as I don't want to, I may end up needing to do a temporary spawning platform to get what I need to make a proper platform."
-date: 2021-08-22 18:30:00
+date: 2021-08-11 18:30:00
 tags:
 - CoffeeCraft
 - Minecraft